-Are You Waiting Too Long To Switch To Winter Tires?
+How Do You Know When It’s Time To Switch To Winter Tires?

 Change your summer tires to stay safe and save money.

 After a long hot summer full of road trips, work commutes, and shuttling kids to camps and playdates, it’s time for your summer tires to take a break.
-The cooler months are coming and your driving needs are changing too, just like the seasons.
+The cooler months are here and your driving needs are changing, just like the seasons.

 Here in BC, where we’re surrounded by mountains and many major highways pass through alpine elevations where winter tires are required as early as October 1, according to the Ministry of Transportation and Infrastructure.
 And the recommendation is for winter tires specifically, not regular all-season tires.

 What’s the difference between winter tires and all-season tires?